top of page

 Norfolk Wave at Control Tower.png

-Herewith, is a chronologic timeline of 1941 that may surprise you, registering this period of American Neutrality, a period that actually covers 1939-1941 in the book but the above link only conveys 1941.
+Herewith, is a chronologic timeline of 1941 that may surprise you, registering this period of American Neutrality, a period that actually covers 1939-1941 in the book, but the link (above) only conveys 1941.
 The last PDF below is just a small inkling of the research on 5-Num that is found in vol 1.
+(Sample pages of book are provided.)

 Last of Peace